After Closing, Is the Seller Responsible for Any Repairs In Garland

 Navigating Post-closing Repair Agreements In Texas: What Every Buyer Needs To Know

-After closing on a new home in Texas, buyers may need to make repairs they didn’t expect.
-Based on the state’s laws, buyers should know what they need to do and what rights they have when it comes to repairs after the closing.
+Buyers may need to make unexpected repairs after closing on a new home in Texas.
+Based on the state’s laws, buyers should know what to do and their rights regarding repairs after the closing.

-In Texas, it is the seller’s job to make any repairs that are needed before the closing.
-If any problems are found after the sale, however, the buyer may be able to work out a deal with the seller to fix them.
+In Texas, it is the seller’s job to make any needed repairs before the closing.
+However, if any problems are found after the sale, the buyer may be able to work out a deal with the seller to fix them.

-It is important for both sides to fully understand their roles and responsibilities in this agreement, so it should be carefully read and negotiated.
+This agreement should be carefully read and negotiated so that both sides fully understand their roles and responsibilities.
 It is also very important for buyers to fully understand how much they have to fix up after the closing so that there are no problems or lawsuits in the future.

 If buyers know how to handle post-closing repair agreements well, they can avoid unexpected costs and keep a good relationship with the seller.